-The South Carolina Commission on Disabilities and Special Needs met on Thursday, March 16, 2023, at 10:00 a.m., at the Department of Disabilities and Special Needs Central Office, 3440 Harden Street Extension, Columbia, South Carolina.
+The South Carolina Commission on Disabilities and Special Needs will hold its regularly scheduled meeting in-person on Thursday, March 16, 2023, at 10:00 a.m. in conference room 251 at the SC Department of Disabilities and Special Needs, Central Administrative Office, 3440 Harden Street Extension, Columbia, SC.
+To access the live audio stream for the 10:00 a.m. meeting, please visit https://ddsn.sc.gov.